calalumajr/-alx-higher_level_programming/0x0D-SQL_introduction/README.md

-this readme is assigned to the project 0x0D-SQL_introduction, "all is calvin edited"
+this readme is assigned to the project 0x0D-SQL_introduction, "all is calvin edited."